henderson-01/Spiral/README.md

 - **Loops**: Using a `while` loop to repeat drawing actions without writing hundreds of lines of code.
 - **Conditionals**: Using `if` statements to change the color based on the spiral's size and to `break` (stop) the loop when the drawing is finished.

+## 🤝 Contributing

+This project is part of a personal learning journey.
+While I am not accepting Pull Requests to the main branch, I encourage you to fork the repository and experiment with your own changes!
+Please see CONTRIBUTING.md for more details.

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚠️ Disclaimer

 This project is provided "as-is" without any warranty of any kind.
-I am not responsible for any issues, data loss,(code-related or otherwise) that may occur from using this project, It is open-source and intended for educational use.
-Happy coding!. **Use it at your own risk.**
+I am not responsible for any issues, data loss (code-related or otherwise) that may occur from using this project.
+It is open-source and intended for educational use.
+Happy coding! **Use it at your own risk.**